raspberrypilearning/music-maker/en/step_4.md

 --- /collapse ---

-<mark> Would be grateful for some feedback on what bugs might go here.</mark>
+<mark> Would be grateful for some feedback on what bugs might go here.
 - Something has happened to the sound
 - I cannot hear the sound very well
-- The instrument takes too long to change instrument/sound
+- The instrument takes too long to change instrument/sound </mark>

 --- /task ---